cksystemsteaching/selfie/README.md

 > Mapping versus translation

 Mapping and unmapping is rare, as it only happens upon creating and deleting machine instances, and is usually done in software.
-Translation, however, happens very often, upon every single memory access, in particular loading and storing data, but also fetching code, and is therefore done in hardware by a device called *memory management unit* (MMU) which requires the mapping data stored in a *segmentation table*.
+Translation, however, happens very often, upon every single memory access, in particular loading and storing data, but also fetching code, and is therefore done in hardware by a device called *memory management unit* (MMU).
+The MMU requires the mapping data stored in a *segmentation table* in physical memory with one table entry per segment, and a special register that identifies which table entry is currently used for translation.
 Thus the format of that table is hardware-dependent and defines the interface between the software that computes the mapping and the hardware that uses the mapping for translation.

-Multiple instances of virtual memory can be mapped as long as there is sufficient physical address space.
+> Multiple virtual machines

+Mapping virtual memory is a memory allocation and deallocation problem.
+As long as there is sufficient non-fragmented physical address space, multiple instances of virtual machines can be hosted by mapping their virtual memory to different segments of physical memory.
+Switching from executing one machine to another just requires reprogramming the special register of the MMU to refer to the correct segment.
+Then, virtual address translation by the MMU ensures spatial isolation of those machines.

+> Logic versus implementation of segmentation

 > Paging